-- 1. Start with the oven at room temperature. - 2.
-Wipe excess grease and soils from the oven and interior door. - 3.
-Remove all items other than self-clean (black) racks and grates, if desired.
-See Cleaning the Cooktop to determine if your grates may be self-cleaned and for important details regarding grate placement.
+- 1. Start with the oven at room temperature. - Wipe excess grease and soils from the oven and interior door. - Remove all items other than self-clean (black) racks and grates, if desired.
+See Cleaning the Cooktop to determine if your grates may be selfcleaned and for important details regarding grate placement. - 4.
+Close the door. - 5.
+Press the Clean pad, select Self Clean and then press Start/Enter.